noiseArch/yukigo-mini-parser/tutorial.md

 In this tutorial we will cover some basics on making a parser compatible with the yukigo analyzer.

+By the end of this tutorial, you will be able to:
+- Set up a nearley-based parser with TypeScript
+- Design a lexer using `moo`
+- Write grammar rules with proper operator precedence and associativity
+- Use postprocessors to build a Yukigo-compatible AST
+- Implement support for variables, functions, lists, conditionals, and loops
+- Write and run unit tests for your parser

 First, let's check what yukigo expects from a parser.

 ```ts